lydell/tiny-decoders/README.md

 >
 > That gives the same inferred type, but also supports decoding the `name` field being set to `undefined` explicitly.
 >
-> All in all, you avoid a slight gotcha with optional fields and inferred types if you use `exactOptionalPropertyTypes`.
+> All in all, you avoid a slight gotcha with optional fields and inferred types if you enable `exactOptionalPropertyTypes`.

 ### fieldsUnion